jangko/nimBMP/readme.md

 let bmp24 = loadBMP24("image24.bmp") #load bmp as RGB 24 bit
 let bmp32 = loadBMP32("image32.bmp") #load bmp as RGBX 32 bit

+the default container is string, if you want the output container is seq[uint8], you can specify it as second param let bmp24seq = loadBMP24("image24.bmp", seq[uint8]) #load bmp as RGB 24 bit into seq[uint8] let bmp32seq = loadBMP32("image32.bmp", seq[uint8]) #load bmp as RGBX 32 bit into seq[uint8]

 ```